 This, my boomer travel friends, is one of the beauties of small ship luxury cruising—the Captain’s ability to surprise his guests with unexpected experiences.

 Have you experienced a surprise event on a small ship luxury cruise?
 Did you see Santa sailing the Arctic Ocean?
-Post a comment to tell us about it.
-Alan and I have more stories like this to share with you.
+Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email with your comments or questions.